Bladder diary: A detailed symptom record

 What to expect from treatment

-Your bladder function may greatly improve after treatment.
-Any improvement, however, counts as a success, as long as it frees you to do what you like and enhances your quality of life.
+Your bladder control problems may significantly improve after treatment.
+Any improvement, however, counts as a success, as long as it helps you to do what you like and enhances your quality of life.

 See more In-depth